 Opossums have a lifespan of about one year in the wild.
 They are prey to many predators, suffer diseases, and are often disposed of by humans while playing dead.
-Winter is a difficult time for opossums as their fur does not provide enough insulation, and many don’t make it to the following summer.
+Winter is a difficult time for opossums as their fur does not provide enough insulation, and many don’t make it to the following year.

 In this article, I’ll provide insight into why opossums die so fast and why they’re essential for the environment and ecology around us.